mike99mac/mycroft-tools/ovos/README.md

 # Installing OVOS
 This document describes how to install and run OVOS - the Open Voice Operating System

-It assumes you have prepared a Linux operating system installed with the proper prerequisites.
+It assumes you have prepared a Linux operating system installed with the proper prerequisites, especially running the script ``install1``.
 If you haven't, there is well documented description here: https://github.com/mike99mac/minimy-mike99mac

 To install and configure OVOS, perform the following steps:
 - Install OVOS in a virtual environment: